wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 You can literally drag and drop a `.zip` file web content into [Netlify](https://www.netlify.com/) to get started hosting your site.
 You can use the web-based HTML editor on [Neocities](https://neocities.org/).
 Both of these are totally free even for sites that get thousands of visitors monthly, and support table-stakes features like HTTPS and HTTP/2 for security and speed.

-I too miss the days when we would load a small handful of libraries globally on our web page, aware of just how much we were adding to our application size by virtue of nothing being abstracted.
+I too miss the days when we would load a small handful of libraries globally on our web page, aware of just how much we were adding to our app size by virtue of nothing being abstracted.
 But [dependency hell was a real thing](https://api.jquery.com/jQuery.noConflict/) back then too for different reasons.

 The web has your back.
 The size of the ecosystem means that you can generally find a tool that does what you want when making your website.